-Here, we highlight the top 5 solar applications that make solar viable for a wide range of uses – and it certainly turns heads.
+Around the world, you’ll see solar energy applied to power bicycles, music festivals and even cinemas.
+We highlight our top five solar applications that make solar viable for a wide range of uses – and it certainly turns heads.

 In 2013, Byron Bay’s iconic Bluesfest changed the game.
 The town hosted an Australian first – a music stage completely powered by the sun.
 The Lotus Palace stage was connected to the ‘Sunflower’, which was a 1.2 kilowatt solar panel structure (an off-the-grid system).
 The panels were shaped like flower petals, which were angled towards the sun, and powered the stage’s lighting and sound system for the time it was in use during the five-day festival.

 The ‘cool’ factor: The Sunflower sound system drew less than half the power of a toaster, as a result of improvements in solar technology.